 Frequently Asked Questions (FAQs)

-The North American region is anticipated to hold a sizeable share of the quantum computing market.
+North America is expected to account for a significant share of the quantum computing market.

 1. INTRODUCTION